drone/docs.drone.io/ssh.markdown

 specified user account. **NOTE:** your user account must be configured with passwordless authnetication (using an SSH Key).

+### Custom Port

+You can override the default SSH port by appending your port to the Hostname (or IP address) separated by a colon.
+For example:
+`ec2-22-109-35-208.compute-1.amazonaws.com:1022`

 ## Remote Path

 The location on the server where your entire project will be copied.
 Drone will